Crossmint/solana-wallets-expo-quickstart/README.md

 ```bash
 cp .env.template .env
 ```
+4. Set up your Crossmint API key:

-4. Get a Crossmint API key from [here](https://docs.crossmint.com/introduction/platform/api-keys/client-side).
-To authenticate requests from your app, add your iOS bundle ID and Android package name from `app.json` to allowed origins for that API key.
+   a.
+Generate a Crossmint API key from [here](https://docs.crossmint.com/introduction/platform/api-keys/client-side).

+   b.
+To authenticate requests from your app, whitelist the app domain by selecting "Mobile" under "App type" and entering your iOS bundle ID and Android package name from `app.json` (by default this quickstart uses "com.crossmint.solana.wallets").

 5. Add the API key to the `.env` file.